keithrbennett/keithrbennett.github.io/blog/_posts/2018-08-04-using-lambdas-to-simplify-varying-behaviors-in-your-code.md

 By varying behaviors, I mean situations where the code that needs to run is not fixed, but rather specified, using parameters, subclassing, or configuration.
 Examples would include cases for which you would use the [Command](https://en.wikipedia.org/wiki/Command_pattern) and [Strategy](https://en.wikipedia.org/wiki/Strategy_pattern) design patterns.

-Many developers are already familiar with using lambdas (called _functions_ in JavaScript) for event handling, but there are many other cases in which they are helpful, a couple of which I will describe below.
+Many developers are already familiar with using lambdas for _event handling_ (implemented with the  `function` keyword in JavaScript and also as arrow functions in ES6) , but there are many other cases in which they are helpful, a couple of which I will describe below.

 ### The Problem with Non-Lambda Approaches